ibrar-syed/Graphical_User_Interface_Medics/README.md

-#  Image Segmentation & Detection Web Application.
+#  Image Segmentation & Detection Web Application....

 This Streamlit-powered application offers an interactive platform for analyzing medical images using detection and segmentation tasks.